jmding8/AHK/README.md

-# Personal AutoHotkey Quality-of-Life Scripts
+# Personal AutoHotkey Scripts

 ## RAltNavigation
-* `Right Alt` as a layer-key to access navigation keys: arrows, home, end, page up/down.
+* Remap `Right Alt` as a layer-key to enable access to navigation keys (arrow keys, home/end, page up/down) without moving your hands away from the home position.